 What is sports medicine?

-Sports Medicine evolved as a medical specialty from the need of athletes to quickly rehabilitate injuries and get back into action as soon as possible and at the same time returning to a very high functional activity level.
+Sports medicine evolved as a medical specialty from the need of athletes to quickly rehabilitate injuries and get back into action as soon as possible and at the same time returning to a high functional activity level.
 Today, we employ this treatment philosophy with all our patients—whether their goal is to run a 5K, go up a flight of stairs or to lift a child.
 We're here to help you heal better faster and return safely to your activities.

 Does insurance cover physical therapy?